GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

 Given the enormous body of literature and methods available for SDM, it can only be an entry point for more sophisticated and project-specific modelling techniques.
 Each course aims to create area-wide species distribution maps for a group of organisms and a particular area of the world for which hitherto no species richness maps exist.

-Due to the ongoing **Corona-Virus SARS-CoV-2 pandemic** this course will be taught in a “Hybrid”-concept and trying to include session where students and  teachers partly meet at the University of Marburg, depending on the current situation and regulations.
-However, until further notice, the course will take place fully digital in the online classroom.
+This course will take place in a hybrid setting (except for the first session) with a digital classroom and additional students being present in person in the physical classroom (**F 14 | 00A12**).
+Details on this synchronous hybrid classroom format will be provided in the first session, which will take place **in presence only on Tuesday 19.04.2022 at 10:15 am**.
-The link to the online classroom will be provided by the instructor.
+The link to the digital classroom will be provided in the [Ilias course environment](xxxx){:target="_blank"} (only accessible for members of the course who are logged-in into Ilias).
+Please also seriously check and follow the [Information on the Coronavirus](https://www.uni-marburg.de/de/universitaet/administration/sicherheit/coronavirus){:target="_blank"} of the University of Marburg.
 {: .notice--info}

 # Course times

-Wednesdays 10:15 - 13:45 CEST in the digital classroom (link provided by the instructor) starting on April 14th.
+Tuesdays 10:15 - 12:45.

 # Syllabus